ManCal70/AzureLabs/2_FW_NVA_HA_SINGLE_NIC_+_LB/README.md

 In this lab, I will configure two firewalls (Juniper vSRX NVAs) each with a single vNIC.
 The two firewalls will be front ended by an Azure internal load balancer.

+This design can be applied across multiple 3rd party NVA vendors that are able to support intra-zone security policies and enforcement.

 ## Dual NVA + single vNIC Firewalls Topology

 <table><tr><td>